Room17DigitalEntertainment/MeetingDecline/README.md

   ![enable](screenshots/enable.png?raw=true "enable")

-- Choose what action needs to be taken when receiving the meeting, between `Decline` or `Tentative`:
+- Optional, choose what action needs to be taken when receiving the meeting, between `Decline` or `Tentative`:

   ![choose](screenshots/choose.png?raw=true "choose")